 - Fun and entertaining

-- Cool international meal for kids
+- Unique international dining experience for kids

 - Pricey